SunYuuuuuu/SunYuuuuuu.github.io/_pages/teaching.md

 "Admission marks merely the beginning of a new chapter.
 The true challenge lies in identifying the right path forward.
 If you're still seeking your direction, I welcome your inquiry.
 Ideal candidates should demonstrate:s

 **Contact**:
-Please email your CV and research statement to [your-email@university.edu] with subject: "2025 MSc Application - [Your Name]".
+Please email your CV and research statement to [duanpeibo@swc.neu.edu.cn] with subject: "2025 MSc Application - [Your Name]".

 *Last updated: {{ site.time | date: '%B %d, %Y' }}*